 |When receiving data in Normal Status that is equal to the current status, the counters are restarted.|

-Within the advanced options of the modules, the following common parameters can be observed.
+Within module advanced options, the following common parameters can be observed.

 - Interval: Parameter where the period in which the module should return data is defined.
-In the case of remote modules, this is the period in which the remote check is performed.
+Regarding remote modules, this is the period in which the remote check is performed.
 In the case of data modules, it is a numerical value which represents X times the defined agent interval, performing the local check in that period.
-If a module spends more than two intervals without receiving data, it will go into in unknown state.
+If a module does not receive data during more than two intervals, it will go into in unknown state.

 - Post process: Parameter by which the data received by the module can be converted.
-By default it is disabled with the value 0.
+It is disabled with the value 0 by default.
 The following conversions can be made:

 - Seconds to months

 - Seconds to minutes

 - Bytes to Gigabytes

 - Timeticks to weeks